ahdeanlau/CPT316_Assignment_1/README.md

 A demonstration or presentation is prepared to showcase our compiler phases.
 We will explain our design choices and the specific language implemented for this purpose.

-## Submission Contents

-- Soft copy: Both in PDF and MS-Word format of the report.
-- Source code of our compiler phases.
-- This README file (with instructions to run the program code).

-## Instructions to Run

-1. **Clone the repository**: `git clone <repository-url>`.
-2. **Navigate to the source directory**: `cd source_directory`.
-3. **Compile the code**: (Provide specific compile instructions here, e.g., `gcc -o compiler main.c`).
-4. **Run the program**: (Provide specific run instructions here, e.g., `./compiler sample_input.sl`).
-5. **Provide input or use existing sample codes**: Follow on-screen instructions.

-## Warning

-Please ensure originality in all submissions.
-Any direct copying from references without appropriate citations will result in a grade of F. Always list all references at the end of your submissions.